Prepping for Reg F? Get These Tips to Improve Your Model Validation Notice Letters

 Though the model validation notice lists must-have information clearly, it still leaves some room for doubt, particularly around optional disclosures.
 This can, in turn, prompt debt collectors to make judgment calls regarding what to include and exclude in debt validation notices.
 For example, some may mix-up the account number and reference code number or think one is a substitute for another, leaving the consumer with insufficient or conflicting information.

 The result?
 Debt collectors may put themselves at the risk of operating outside of a safe harbor or be subjected to an expensive lawsuit.
-Experienced regulatory attorneys or an expert auditor could add significant value by helping your agency navigate MVN and Regulation F. If you need help to steer the complexities of the new rule, click here.
+Experienced regulatory attorneys or an expert auditor could add significant value by helping your agency navigate MVN template for demand letter and Regulation F. If you need help to steer the complexities of the new rule, click here.